eduasinco/disease-trend-graph-map/README.md

-# Disease TrenD Graph and Map Web
+# Disease Trend Graph and Map Web

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.